sonic-net/SONiC/doc/arp/Proxy Arp.md

 3. Proxy ND is not planned as part of this feature but can be extended in future based on the same approach
 4. ```/proc/sys/net/ipv4/conf/Vlan2000/proxy_arp``` is not required to be set.
 5. Reference on Vnet/Vxlan design is [here](https://github.com/Azure/SONiC/blob/master/doc/vxlan/Vxlan_hld.md)
+6. Requires a sonic-mgmt test to verify the proxy-arp behaviour